 White Rock Wind Farm Overview

 White Rock Wind Farm is located in the New England Tablelands approximately 20km west of Glen Innes and 40km east of Inverell.
 The wind farm is located at the junctions of the Glen Innes, Inverell and Guyra Shires.
-The wind farm is south of the Gwydir Highway.

-White Rock Wind Farm Pty Ltd (WRWFPL) (ACN 153 592 173) is the proponent and is owned by Goldwind Capital Australia Pty Ltd (ACN 142 403 950).
+White Rock Wind Farm Pty Ltd (WRWFPL) (ACN 153 592 173) is the proponent and is jointly owned by CECEP Wind Power and Goldwind.

 Please contact us if you have any questions or comments on the project.